morganw-code/morgan-webb-portfolio/README.md

 #### Consistent Style

-Webpages across my portfolio website use consistent styling like navbar, footer, etc, and there are different styles for different branches of my portfolio, with each version having its own theme.
+Webpages across my portfolio website use consistent styling like the navbar, footer, etc, and there are different styles for different branches of my portfolio, with each version having its own theme.

 #### Scripted Header Bar